Homelessness in Scotland: Parliamentary acts

-The Scottish parliament passed the Homelessness etc. (Scotland) Act 2003 which has an aim of ensuring that by 2012 everyone assessed as being unintentionally homeless will be entitled to permanent accommodation.
+The Scottish Parliament passed the Homelessness etc. (Scotland) Act 2003 which has an aim of ensuring that by 2012 everyone assessed as being unintentionally homeless will be entitled to permanent accommodation.
 In addition, the Homeless Persons (Unsuitable Accommodation) (Scotland) Order came into force in December 2004 and requires councils to ensure that pregnant women and households with children are not placed in unsuitable temporary accommodation, unless there are exceptional circumstances.
+In 2012, the Scottish Parliament passed secondary legislation on housing support services.
+The 2012 legislation required local authorities in Scotland to assess housing support needs of homeless applicants within their respective areas.